authelia/chartrepo/charts/authelia/README.md

 {}
 </pre>
 </td>
-			<td>The claims policies are policies which allow customizing the behaviour of claims and the available claims for a particular client.</td>
+			<td>The claims policies are policies which allow customizing the behavior of claims and the available claims for a particular client.</td>
 		</tr>
 		<tr>
 			<td>configMap.identity_providers.oidc.clients</td>